 Beth Kidder, MPP

-With vast expertise in managed care, long-term care services, coverage policies, quality improvement, and organizational development, she has implemented programs, facilitated partnerships, and led quality assurance and process improvement efforts during her career.
+With expertise in managed care, long-term care services, coverage policies, quality improvement, and organizational development, she has implemented programs, facilitated partnerships, and led quality assurance and process improvement efforts during her career.

-During her time as Medicaid director, she was elected president of the National Association of Medicaid Directors and led the organization during the onset of the COVID-19 pandemic, applying Medicaid expertise and leveraging federal relationships to support states during the crisis.
+During her time as Medicaid director, Beth was elected president of the National Association of Medicaid Directors and led the organization during the onset of the COVID-19 pandemic, applying Medicaid expertise and leveraging federal relationships to support states during the crisis.

-Beth earned a Master of Public Policy from Duke University and a bachelor’s degree from the University of Florida.
+Beth earned a Master of Public Policy degree from Duke University and a bachelor’s degree from the University of Florida.
 She was also awarded a fellowship with the Medicaid Leadership Institute, a year-long executive development program that also brought resources to Florida to further develop Medicaid leaders.